mjthewalker/Reproduce-RACK-Results-New/README.md

 # Reproduce results of RACK

-This repository contains source code related to Recent Acknowledgment (RACK) paper published in the Proceedings of ACM WNS3 2019.
+This repository has the upgraded implementation of RACK in ns-3 (https://github.com/ShikhaBakshi/Reproduce-RACK-Results).

 ## Steps to reproduce results: